Most Famous Logos with a Butterfly

 Galp Logo

-The Portuguese company Galp has a logo from 1999-2002. contains a stylized image of a butterfly.
-She has long, multi-colored wings: blue, yellow, green, and dark red.
+The Portuguese company, Galp logo 1999-2002, contains a stylized image of a butterfly.
+It has long, multicolored wings: blue, yellow, green, and dark red.
 Due to their atypically elongated shape, they resemble flower petals.
-And the green circle on top represents the head, which hangs in space because most of the body is missing.
-It would seem, where does the butterfly have to do if Galp works in the energy sector and has nothing to do with the beauty industry?
-The fact is that the graceful insect on the emblem personifies positive energy; that is, it is a universal symbol for any brand.
-On the right side, there is a continuous inscription “Galpenergia” in dark blue.
-For visual lightness, the designers used italics.
-The first four letters are in bold so that the words do not merge.
+The green circle at the top is the head, which hangs in space due to the absence of most of the body.
+It would seem, what does a butterfly have to do with it if Galp works in the energy industry and has nothing to do with the beauty industry?
+The fact is that the graceful insect on the emblem represents positive energy; that is, it is a universal symbol for any brand.
+On the right side, there is a solid inscription “Galpenergia” in dark blue color.
+The designers used italics for visual ease.
+The first four letters are bolded so that the words do not merge.

 Winx